What is GIS?

-Geographic Information Systems has been designed to answer important questions about location, patterns, trends and conditions such as:
+Geographic Information Systems better answer questions about location, patterns, and trends.
+For example:

-- Where are features found?
-Points, lines and polygons.
-If you need to find the closest gas station, GIS can hold your hand there.
-Searching for an optimum location requires information on traffic volumes, zoning information and demographics over multiple sites.
+1. Where are the land features found?
+If you need to find the closest gas station, GIS can show you the way.
+GIS can find optimal locations by connecting traffic volumes, zoning information, and demographics.

-- What are the spatial implications?
-If an electricity company wants to build a transmission line, how will this affect nearby homes, the environment and safety.
-Most environmental assessments use GIS to understand the landscape.
+4. What are the spatial implications?
+If a company wants to build a new project, GIS excels in storing environment data.
+Most environmental assessments use GIS to understand the impact of projects on the landscape.

 - Geographic Information Systems connects what with the where.